-I love using this oreo pie crust for my chocolate silk pie and peanut butter pie.
-It is the perfect base that holds together nicely and adds such a contrasting texture to the smooth creamy pie fillings.
+I love using this Oreo pie crust for my chocolate lasagna, chocolate silk pie and peanut butter pie.
+It is the perfect base that holds together nicely and adds such a contrasting texture and taste to the smooth creamy pie fillings.

 I love a good classic flaky pie crust as much as the next person, but sometimes it’s nice to switch things up!
-And when the mood strikes, this oreo pie crust recipe is so easy it really drives home the fact that anyone can make a homemade pie crust in minutes.
-It’s just as easy as a graham cracker crust or gingersnap crust, but with a chocolate twist!
+And when the mood strikes, this Oreo pie crust recipe is so easy it really drives home the fact that anyone can make a homemade pie crust in minutes.
+It’s just as easy as a pretzel crust, graham cracker crust, or gingersnap crust, but with a chocolate twist!